Cast iron cauldron: How to manage the fire?

 Should the cauldron be placed directly in the flames?

 If your preparation boils too vigorously, sticks to the bottom, or reduces too quickly, it often means the fire is too strong.
-In this case, you should remove some coals or move the cauldron to achieve gentler cooking.
+In this case, you should remove some embers or move the cauldron to achieve gentler cooking.

 ↑ Back to summary